-CASE exchange students are 14-18-year-old high school students from over 25 countries around the world.
+CASE exchange students are 14-18 year-old high school students from over 25 countries around the world.
 They are accepted into our program based on their English skills, demeanor, adaptability, and eagerness to experience American culture.
 As participants in a cultural exchange program, their goal is to become part of your family, learn about your way of life, and immerse themselves in your community.
+CASE works with international agencies in our students' home countries to facilitate our program.